 When choosing weight loss surgery, a patient is enduring a lifestyle change and lifelong commitment.
 Surgery is a part of the process, and changing the way they eat and becoming more active are two important facets of the weight loss process.

 After Gastric Bypass surgery, a specific diet must be followed to make sure that proper nutrition is obtained.
 A specific diet must be used so a patient’s body mass, skin elasticity and hydration are monitored properly.

 Typically, a patient is discharged from the hospital on a liquid-only diet for two to three weeks.
 After that period, they can begin to eat soft foods for six to eight weeks.
 The body is then transitioned to regular food for six to nine months.
 During this eating change, patients typically take multivitamins that include calcium, iron and Vitamin B12, A, D, K and E. 40-60 grams of protein is recommended each day.

 There will be certain foods and drinks that you can no longer consume once you are out of surgery.
 Caffeine should be avoided as it causes dehydration.
-Alcohol should also be avoided as your stomach will no longer be able to metabolize it the way it once did which could in turn lead to an increase in risk of liver disease.
-You should get into the habit of chewing all of your food until it takes on an applesauce like consistency.
+Alcohol should also be avoided as your stomach will no longer be able to metabolize it the way it once did which could, in turn, lead to an increase in the risk of liver disease.
+You should get into the habit of chewing all of your food until it takes on an applesauce-like consistency.
 This will prevent anything from becoming blocked.